Can a high protein diet help you lose weight?

 The study had a clever design to prevent participants from knowing the macronutrient (fat, carb, protein) content of their meals.
-Study meals contained the same type of foods and had the same concentration of fat in the foods, but the protein and carb content was altered.
+Study meals contained the same type of food and had the same concentration of fat in the foods, but the protein and carb content was altered.
 Meals were designed to be identical in appearance so that macronutrient content was not revealed.
 Participants were allowed to eat for 30 minutes at each meal at the research center and could eat as much as they liked.
 Snacks were also provided to eat if desired outside of the center and containers were brought back so that snack calories could be counted.
 Snack choices were always the same after each meal under all diet conditions and were low in protein.
 Study participants followed each diet type for 12 days, followed by a 6-week wash-out period between diet conditions.

 Low Protein Meals: 5% calories from protein, 60% calories from carbs, 35% calories from fat